marjo-luc/sound-vane/README.md

 `git clone https://github.com/marjo-luc/sound-vane.git`

+Run the startup script to start the frontend and backend:
+`bash sound_vane.sh`

-In one terminal, start the frontend:
+Alternatively, in one terminal run the following to start the frontend:

 `npm start`

-In a second terminal, start the backend:
+In a second terminal, run the following to start the backend:

 `node server/server.js`